Protect Yourself From Scams

 Unfortunately, international students and scholars are targets of scams in the US.

-Scammers target international students and scholars in an attempt to solicit funds on behalf of US Federal offices, such as the U.S. Internal Revenue Services, Department of Homeland Security (DHS), U.S. Immigration and Customs Enforcement (USCIS) or Police Department.
+Scammers target international students and scholars in an attempt to solicit funds or identifying information on behalf of US Federal offices, such as the U.S. Internal Revenue Services, Department of Homeland Security (DHS), U.S. Immigration and Customs Enforcement (USCIS), Social Security Administration, or Police Department.

 These incidents have been reported by students throughout the country and are currently under investigation by law enforcement.
 Here are some warning signs of fraudulent scam phone calls: